Guide to Managing Annual Leave

 These details are usually set out in the employment contract or Annual Leave Policy.
 If an employer wants a worker to take leave, they need to make sure that the worker can relax, rest, and enjoy leisure during their holiday.
 For example, an employer cannot force a sick worker to take leave.

 The notice that employers must give employees when asking them to take specific leave dates, is at least twice as long as the leave they want their staff to take.
 The employer must tell the worker before the notice period begins.
-For example, if your employer needs you to take 5 days of holiday while they are closed over Christmas.
-They should tell you this at least 10 days before the holiday starts, ideally sooner.
+For example, if your employer wishes to instruct you to take 5 days of holiday while they are closed over Christmas, they should tell you this at least 10 days before the holiday is due to start, ideally sooner.

 The content of our blogs is intended for general information only and should not be relied upon as legal advice.